 - On the Identity Routers page, click Add an Identity Router.

 - In the Name field, enter the Identity Router Proxy Interface FQDN value for this identity router from your Quick Setup Guide.
 For on-premises identity routers, use the FQDN for the proxy interface.
 Using the FQDN guarantees that each identity router record has a unique name, and acts as a simple method to identify the corresponding identity router appliance on your network.
 If your company deploys FIDO Tokens and you change the FQDN after you add the identity router, all users who previously registered their tokens must register again.

 - (Optional) In the Description field, describe this identity router.
 Include the IP address and domain name of the identity router in the description field so that you can identify the corresponding identity router appliance on your network.

 For more information, see Identity Router DNS Requirements.

 - From the Cluster drop-down menu, select the cluster to which this identity router belongs.
 RSA SecurID Access creates a default cluster that you must select when you add the first identity router.
 You can edit and rename the default cluster after you deploy at least one identity router.
-If your deployment already has multiple clusters, refer to the diagram of your deployment in the RSA SecurID Access Solution Architecture Workbook to determine which cluster to select.
+If your deployment already has multiple clusters, be sure to select the correct cluster.

 - In the Timeout (seconds) field, specify the length of time the Cloud Authentication Service attempts to communicate with an unresponsive identity router before logging an error and updating the connection status indicator.